-Our major programs include a monthly reading series featuring local and regional authors; the annual Fall Literary Festival, bringing highly awarded writers to Youngstown; the Winter Writing Camp, a multi-generational day of writing activities with teaching artists from the region; workshops on many aspects of writing and publishing, taught by experienced writers.
+Our major programs include a monthly reading series featuring local and regional authors; the annual Fall Literary Festival, bringing highly awarded writers to Youngstown; the Winter Writing Camp, a multi-generational day of writing activities with teaching artists from the region; online and in-person workshops on many aspects of writing and publishing, taught by experienced writers.

 We have a presence at events such as Youngstown State University's Summer Festival of the Arts and have partnered with many community organizations.
 Most memorably, we partnered with the National Council of Negro Women Youngstown Chapter on an oral history project culminating in the book Phenomenal Women: Twelve Youngstown Stories, featuring Youngstown women between the ages of 64 and 101.
 In conjunction with literary-visual art project Words Made Visible, we stamped excerpts of poems into sidewalk squares on Walnut St. downtown.